bitwrestler/peachy_code/README.md

-<H1>Peachy Code - The Code Review assistant</H1>
+# Peachy Code - The Code Review assistant
 This is a research project to explore the possiblity of using a local code-specific LLM to assist with code reviews.

 It is a client-server architecture that supports direct loading of a codellama via PyTorch or can act as a proxy for Ollama.
 The codellama model is not included and must be obtained separately.
 The same is true of Ollama.

+# Server
-Run in standard direct mode
+## Run in standard direct mode
-* Usage: python PeachyServer.py
+Usage: python PeachyServer.py

-Run in ollama mode
+## Run in ollama mode
-* Usage: python PeachyServer.py --ollama [--arg optinal host/port of ollama server]
+Usage: python PeachyServer.py --ollama [--arg optional host/port of ollama server]

+# Client
+* Usage: python PeachyCodeClient.py [--ip optional host/port of PeachyCodeServer] | stdin
+* Usage: python PeachyCodeClient.py --prompt [--ip optional host/port of PeachyCodeServer]
+* Usage: python PeachyCodeClient.py --stats (NVIDIA GPU stats)

+---

 Powered by Code LLama